 Some reports suggest that certain acupuncture procedures have a nearly 90% success rate for the treatment of insomnia.
 Through a complex series of signals to the brain, acupuncture increases the amount of certain substances in the brain, such as serotonin, which promote relaxation and sleep.

 Several clinical studies have found that auricular acupuncture, using needles placed at various point in the ear, is effective in reducing symptoms of insomnia, such as difficultly in falling asleep and remaining asleep.
-Further studies should be performed.
+More research is needed.

 Massage and Aromatherapy